Prunus avium, Prunus cerasus

 What Are Fruiting Cherry Trees?

-Fruiting cherries are derived from two different species withing the Prunus genus.
+Fruiting cherries are derived from two different species within the Prunus genus.

 Sweets also require ample spacing to grow without becoming crowded.
-Your sweets need to be planted 35-40 feet apart, although dwarf varieties need a mere 5-10 feet of breathing room.
+Your sweets need to be planted 35 to 40 feet apart, although dwarf varieties need a mere five to 10 feet of breathing room.

-Fortunately, these trees need only 35-40 feet of space between one another, while dwarf varieties require about 8-10 feet.
+Fortunately, these trees need only 35 to 40 feet of space between one another, while dwarf varieties require about eight to 10 feet.

 So, to recap: sweet cherries are for fresh eating and baking, while sour cherries are usually used in baking and are not typically eaten fresh.